Search Results for

 Name Type Description

 Name string The name of the worker site.
-Worker site names must be unique.
+Must be unique.

 DomainName string The domain of the worker site.

-TimezoneId string The standard name of the timezone object retrieved from TimeZoneInfo.GetSystemTimeZones.
+TimezoneId string The standard name of the timezone from TimeZoneInfo.GetSystemTimeZones.
 For example, "Romance Standard Time".

-TimezoneOffset double A number indicating the time difference in minutes between the current time zone's standard time and Coordinated Universal Time (UTC).
+TimezoneOffset double The time difference in minutes between the worker site's timezone and UTC.

-DecimalSeparator string The decimal separator.
-It could be "," or "." depending on the configuration.
+DecimalSeparator string The decimal separator ("," or "." depending on configuration).

-ThousandSeparator string The thousand separator.
-It could be "," or "." depending on the configuration.
+ThousandSeparator string The thousand separator ("," or "." depending on configuration).

-In Security policy rules, we can return these access modes:
+Security policy rules return one of the following access modes:

 Name Type Description